karsim46/AirlineHomework/airline.md

 * Each passenger bag weighs the same
 * Planes reserve half of their total weight for passenger bags
 * The weight of bag per person is the weight reserved for passenger bags divided by the capacity
-* Passengers exist for a single flight only
+* Person.Passengers exist for a single flight only

 ## MVP
 A `Passenger` has: